 Below is the most general route to Kinnaur Valley from Delhi that most people usually follow.
-You can reach Kinnaur on the second day with overnight halt at Narkanda or anywhere far from Shimla or Chail.
-The route to Kinnaur Valley from Delhi along with distance between the subsequent places is as follows:
+You can reach Kinnaur on the second day with an overnight halt at Narkanda or anywhere away from Shimla or Chail.
+However, if you are visiting Manali, then you can travel to Kinnaur Valley from Manali as well via Jalori Pass or the longer Spiti Valley route.

 Delhi – Shimla (360 KMs) – Narkanda (420 KMs) – Rampur (488 KMs) – Karcham (566 KMs) – Reckong Peo (587 KMs) – Kalpa (595 KMs)